Split, Croatia Port Guide

 Top Things to Do

-- Explore Diocletian's Palace and its ancient ruins
+- Explore the ancient Diocletian's Palace and its fascinating architecture.

-- Discover the local market at Pazar for fresh produce and souvenirs
+- Discover the local markets, such as the Green Market, for fresh produce and local delicacies.

 Typical Weather

-Split enjoys a Mediterranean climate, characterized by hot, dry summers and mild, wet winters.
-The best time to visit is from late spring to early autumn (May to September), while winter months can be rainy and cooler.
+Split enjoys a Mediterranean climate with hot summers and mild winters.
+The best time to visit is from late spring to early autumn (May to September) when temperatures are warm and ideal for outdoor activities.
+Winters can be cooler and wetter, making them less favorable for sightseeing.

 What to Pack